 Since then the choir has continued to flourish and to attract new members.
 Highlights have included an acclaimed performance of Handel’s Messiah (2008), Orff’s Carmina Burana (2009) and Elgar’s The Kingdom (2011).
 Linda has also made a point of championing music by modern English composers and our programmes have included Andrew Carter’s Laudate Dominum, Karl Jenkins’ The Armed Man, John Rutter’s Requiem and Feel the Spirit, John Sanders’ Te Deum (2010) and Jonathan Willcocks’ Lux Perpetua.
 All of these works proved extremely popular both with the choir and with our audiences, as did Howard Goodall’s Eternal Light.
 A Requiem, of which we gave the Three Counties première in 2009.
 We also enjoy letting down our (musical) hair and, amongst our lighter programmes, we had particular fun performing Joseph and his Amazing Technicolour Dreamcoat in 2011.

-2016 will be an especially exciting year for us.
-We shall give our 1000th concert in the spring and then, in the autumn, we’ll celebrate Philomusica’s 50th birthday.
-We’re already laying ambitious plans not only for the 2016 concerts but also for the concerts from 2013 onwards, which will build up to the double celebration in 2016.
+2016 was an especially exciting year for us.
+We gave our 1000th concert in the spring and then, in the autumn, celebrated Philomusica’s 50th birthday.

 Philomusica continues to flourish, with a singing membership of over 100.
 We also continue to maintain the vision of our founders.
 So we remain a choir that welcomes new members without auditions; except for the occasional distinguished guest all the soloists, even in the most demanding roles, are members of the choir just as has been the case since the start.
 We love to perform in the two prestigious churches that have become our ‘homes’ for major orchestral concerts, the wonderful abbey churches in Pershore and Tewkesbury but we still take great delight in giving most of our concerts in smaller churches where live concerts are more of a rarity.
 And we proudly maintain our tradition of raising money for charities, local and national, large and small, through our concerts and we continue to add to the tens of thousands of pounds we’ve helped to raise.
 Last, but by no means least – indeed, crucially - we continue to have great fun and to enjoy singing great music.